haskaalo/wikisp/README.md

 | ADJACENCY_LIST_PATH | Path to serialized adjacency list (Should equal to `OUT_DIR`) (Optional if you're not planning to run the webserver) |

-Next, unless you want to want to build a clean SQLITE3 graph database and csv files for your own project run this command to run dump processing:
+To run all the steps for dump processing run this command on a terminal:

 ```
 make dump-processing
 ```

-The following section is a step by step guide on building adjacency lists
+The following section is a step by step guide on building adjacency lists (Not needed if `make dump-processing` was ran)

 #### 1. Parsing dumps to CSV files
 After environnement variables are set the first step required to build Wikipedia link adjacency lists is to parse the dumps and write them to a csv file (Note: They are written to a CSV for faster parsing).
 This is done doing the following command on a terminal: